DylanRussellDev/dylanium-automation/README.md

 # Features

-This framework includes a variety of features that can handle many validation tasks.
+This framework includes many features that can perform a wide variety of validation tasks.
+Including, but not limited to:

-- Masterthought and Extent Report test execution reports
+- Detailed test execution reports
+- Parallel execution
+- Logging library
+- User friendly exception messages
-- Validate downloaded files and their text
+- Validation of text in PDFs
-- Screen recorder that embeds the video within the execution report
+- Log Network DevTools errors
+- A screen recorder
-- Perform database validations
+- Database validations
 - Read data from Excel files
-- Log network DevTools errors
-- Parallel execution

 # How to Execute